The Best Live Vocal Mic for Professional Singing 2024

 Proximity Effect

 When you get very close to any kind of directional mic, one with anything other than an omnidirectional polar pattern, you will notice an increase in volume of the low frequencies.
-This can make your vocals sound 'warmer'.
-Typically cardioid dynamic mics have the strongest proximity effect and you see it put to good use live often by male singers and rappers.
-Some manufacturers supply data on the proximity effect of their microphones and when they do you'll see an extra line showing it in the frequency response chart for the mic.
+This can make your vocals sound ‘warmer’.
+Typically, cardioid dynamic mics have the strongest proximity effect, and you see it put to good use live often by male singers and rappers.
+Some manufacturers supply data on the proximity effect of their microphones, and when they do, you’ll see an extra line showing it in the frequency response chart for the mic.
+When looking through the best microphone for live vocals, check the frequency response chart.

 Impedance